UQ-RCC/hpc-docs/policy/Bunya-User-Data-Spaces-Operational-Procedure.md

 50) Data in /scratch/opendata must be installed by RCC or under RCC supervision.

+### /scratch/licenseddata

+51) /scratch/licenseddata houses licensed data sets for software and inout data sets.

+52) Access to data in /scratch/licenseddata is controlled by access groups.

+53) Bunya users may apply to store data sets and/or inout data that does not change once installed in /scratch/licenseddata.

+54) Data in /scratch/licenseddata requires the set up of a procedure for granting access including required access agreements.

+55) /scratch/licenseddata does not count towards user quotas.

+56) Data in /scratch/licenseddata is read-only and may not be changed or written to after it has been installed.

+57) Data in /scratch/licenseddata must be installed by RCC or under RCC supervision.

 ### /sw

-51) /sw houses all software available through modules on Bunya.
+58) /sw houses all software available through modules on Bunya.

-52) Research groups may apply for space to install software that is required to be shared with other Bunya users in /sw.
+59) Research groups may apply for space to install software that is required to be shared with other Bunya users in /sw.

-53) /sw does not count towards user quotas on Bunya.
+60) /sw does not count towards user quotas on Bunya.

-54) Data sets and input data must not be installed in /sw.
+61) Data sets and input data must not be installed in /sw.